socialresearchcentre/dialrjars/cran-comments.md

 ## Notes

 This package stores the jars for the dialr package.
 All releases are checked with dialr before submission to CRAN.

-This submission fixes a NOTE in CRAN checks about the unnecessary inclusion of LazyData in the DESCRIPTION file.